emertcakir/uPIC46/README.md

 📜 License
 ----------------------------------------------------
 This project is open-source.
 You are free to use, modify, and distribute it under the terms of the MIT License.

+CRITICAL WARNING: This PCB design is currently an experimental, unverified prototype (AS-IS).
+I have not yet manufactured or functionally tested this version.
+Proceeding with production carries a high risk of failure and is undertaken solely at your own risk.